Loading...

 Stay Hydrated

-Drink water before and during your meal, which can aid in digestion and help mitigate blood sugar spikes.
+Drink plenty of water before and during your meal to help stabilize blood sugar levels.

 Find Glucose response for your favourite foods